15 Strange Ways People Have Tried to Cheat the Carpool Lane (and Failed Miserably)

 A hybrid car

 In Ontario, Canada, many hybrid electric cars are eligible to use the carpool lane, even when occupied by a single passenger.
 So long as a car displays a special “green license plate,” lone-wolf drivers may consider themselves above traffic.
 (This isn’t so much a “cheat” as a “brilliant incentive.”)
-Next, learn some things traffic cops won’t tell you about avoiding a ticket.
+Next, find out some more of the craziest things people have done while driving.